Konrad KM-011: Development

 At the time of the development of the KM-011, Konrad Motorsport was competing with Porsche 962s in the World Sportscar Championship.
 Konrad was a long time Porsche campaigner, but knew that for 1992 his 962 would no longer be legal to run in the series, and Porsche had no planned replacement.
 Thus Konrad would need to either buy a customer chassis or build his own car, as well as find a new engine supplier to meet the new 3.5 Liter formula.
 To meet the engine requirement, Konrad turned to Lamborghini and their owner at the time, Chrysler, planning to use the Formula One engine that the company currently supplied to Ligier and Modena.
 At the time, both Formula One and World Sportscar Championship engine requirements were the same, allowing for teams to build engines for both series.
-Thus in order to allow Lamborghini to expand into sportscars involvement following the failure of the Countach QVX, they agreed to supply their 3512 V12.
+Thus in order to allow Lamborghini to expand into sportscars involvement following the failure of the Countach QVX, they agreed to supply their 640 bhp, Lamborghini LE3512 V12 designed by longtime Ferrari designer Mauro Forghieri.
+The engine had made its Formula One debut at the 1989 Brazilian Grand Prix.

 For the chassis, team founder Franz Konrad hired Geoff Kingston, who would set about designing the car that would become known as the KM-011.
 The design of the car was rather simple, borrowing established design features from such cars as Konrad's own 962.
 Among the main attributes was a larger, more squared off front end and a large roof-mounted hood scoop to better feed the engine, similar in style to other newer 3.5 liter Group C cars.

-The car would run on Yokohama tires and be primarily sponsored by Wärtsilä Diesel Group, as well as carrying some sponsorship for Chrysler in some rounds.
+The car would run on Yokohama tires and be primarily sponsored by Wärtsilä Diesel Group, as well as carrying some sponsorship for Chrysler and French fuel company Elf in some rounds.